Setting up an Adaptor for a Wii Controller

 • Tilt

-• The tool supports using basic digital tilt switches (somtimes called a mercury or ball tilt switch)
+• A Digital Tilt Switch (somtimes called a mercury or ball tilt switch)

 • I recommend using two tilt sensors in series, as this can help with accidental activations